 Ready to roll?
 Time to generate a call sheet.
 Creating call sheets with Celtx makes the process easier, faster, and with less room for error.
 Information is automatically pulled from across your Project Documents, and can be updated with a single click.
 If your Schedule, Script, or personnel change, these updates can be instantly reflected on your call sheet.

 Before you Begin

-Before generating a Call Sheet, you’ll want to ensure that the necessary information is included in other Project Documents.
-While information is gathered from across your Project, creating a Call Sheet requires a Shoot “Start Date” as well as one or more scheduled scenes.
+Before generating a Call Sheet, you’ll want to ensure that the necessary information is included in other Project documents.
+While information is gathered from across your Project, at a minimum creating a Call Sheet requires a Shoot “Start Date” as well as one or more scheduled scenes.
 This data information is defined in your Schedule – specifically the Stripboard and the Calendar.

 Your Stripboard is how you organize which scenes are shot on which days.
 To generate a Call Sheet, be sure that at least one Scene is found above an “End of Day” banner.
 To do this click the “Add End of Day” button, then drag the End of Day banner below at least one scene.

 Once you create your first “End of Day”, your project’s Calendar will default your first Shoot Day to the current day … that’s cutting it a little tight.
 To adjust this, click the Calendar button found on top of your Stripboard, and drag-and-drop the Start Day accordingly.

 Creating a New Call Sheet